cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 ### Motivation

 I've been dual-booting Windows and Linux for a while now.
-I prefer Linux for coding and training models while Windows can be more convenient for things like gaming and school work.
+I prefer Linux for coding and training models while Windows is supported by more applications.
 This setup didn't have any drawbacks for me until I started working with the Barracuda library for Unity.
 Unity is installed on Windows but my environment for training deep learning models is on Linux.
 This is inconvenient when I want to test out a newly trained model in Unity.
 I decided to try WSL2 in the hopes that it would remove the need to switch between operating systems.

 ## Installation